scouten/ericscouten.travel/content/2013/europe/01-a-summer-adventure-begins/index.md

 {{ es_image(id = "es-2368-021", caption = "Altona, Hamburg, Germany") }}

+This idyllic walk was interrupted a few minutes later by some crows (?) or magpies (?) that were _very_ upset that I was invading their turf.
+They started dive bombing me until I crossed the street and walked on the "normal" sidewalk.

 We've just booked a weekend getaway to Copenhagen and Malmo.
 A mere 5-hour drive (with ferry!) from here.
 Looking forward to sharing those stories!